GPUOpen-Drivers/AMDVLK/README.md

 * Radeon&trade; Pro WX x100 Series
 * Radeon&trade; Pro 400/500 Series

-> **Note:** Pipeline compiler support for geometry and tessellation shaders is not fully implemented for the Radeon&trade; RX Vega Series.
-APU support is limited.
-These issues will be addressed in upcoming releases.

 ### Operating System Support
 The AMD Open Source Driver for Vulkan is designed to support following distros on both the AMDGPU upstream driver stack and the [AMDGPU Pro driver stack](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-for-Linux-Release-Notes.aspx):